 [we cut this point out of the statement above to address it separately here]

 Agreed.
 We had related conversations within our team.
-We opted to stick with this contrast because of how comparatively well its phonetics are understood, and because of the quality of available databases that provide information about the relevant phonetic distributions.
+We opted to stick with this contrast because of how comparatively well understood its phonetics are, and because of the quality of available databases that provide information about the relevant phonetic distributions.
+When such resources become available, the approach and our computational resources are readily extendable to other contrasts.
+In fact, it is one of our recommendations to create such resources to expand the scope of the current approach.

 As an aside, we note that issues of talker-specificity are a bit more complicated than they are usually discussed (e.g., generalization across talkers does not necessarily argue against talker-specificity, e.g., if the speech rate of the two talkers is similar, as it was in Kraljic’s experiment).
 As discussed in Kleinschmidt & Jaeger (2015) talker-specificity and cross-talker generalization can be productively understood as inferences, rather than either being there or not.
+The complexity is even more exacerbated for L2 accent adaptation, which we explore in Case Study 2.
+The listener’s prior experiences with a given accent as well as specific characteristics of a given L2 talker affects the inferences being drawn in perception.
+In this light, the current choice of the /t/-/d/ contrast, we believe, is as good as any other contrast.

 2. I'm not sure I'm convinced by the authors' approach to modeling the post-perceptual decision-making stage of speech processing — I could have used a bit more explanation for why the authors formalize it in the way that they do.
 Consider, for instance, Section 2.2.3, where the authors appeal to Sohoglu and Davis (2016), writing that those authors "describe adaptation to degraded speech as changes in decision making" (p.
 27, line 567); this work is characterized similarly elsewhere in the manuscript (p.
 75, lines 1505-1512).
 However, I'm not sure if this is a fair characterization of Sohoglu and Davis's position — certainly, it seems inconsistent with how they've described this phenomenon elsewhere (e.g., Sohoglu et al., 2014; Davis & Sohoglu, 2020), where they've argued that this adaptation does *not* occur at a post-perceptual decision stage but instead involves a *perceptual* adjustment.